The Best Questions To Ask When Buying a Home

 Buying a new house can be one of the most exciting times in your life, while at the same time being one of the most stressful.
 It’s one of, if not the biggest, investments an adult makes and is a crucial factor in your quality of life from that moment going forward.
 As a result, it’s extremely critical that you are asking the right questions before take the plunge, both to the seller and to yourself.
-Here are five subjects to ask about and consider:
+Here are five important questions to ask:

 There’s a handful of signs that a roof may need to be replaced, such as cracked shingles, curled shingle edges, or that the roof just looks old and worn out.
 The cost to replace a roof made with asphalt shingles is far from pocket-change, averaging at $7,500.